Blk71

 BLOCK71 Singapore, commonly known as "Blk71", is a factory building located in the Ayer Rajah Industrial Estate of one-north, Singapore.
 The Economist referred to BLOCK71 as the heart of Singapore's technology start-up ecosystem and the world's most tightly packed entrepreneurial ecosystem.
-BLOCK71 has built up a strong innovation and entrepreneurship community, where entrepreneurs, investors, developers and mentors within the interactive digital media space are in close proximity to each other.
+BLOCK71 has built up a strong innovation and entrepreneurship community, where entrepreneurs, investors, developers and mentors within the interactive digital media space are near each other.
 BLOCK71 is home to more than 100 start-ups, venture capital firms and tech incubators.
 It is also located near other technology hubs within Singapore, such as the Fusionopolis, Biopolis and National University of Singapore (NUS).

 History

 The Ayer Rajah Industrial Estate was built in the 1970s by the Jurong Town Corporation as a series of flatted factories for manufacturing-based activities.
 A few blocks within this industrial estate, including Block 71, were initially planned for demolition.
 Blk71 was established in 2011 by NUS Enterprise, the Media Development Authority and SingTel Innov8 as a start-up hub at Block 71, known as Plug-In@Blk71.

 In early 2015, Infocomm Investment, the investment arm of the Infocomm Development Authority of Singapore inaugurated the extension of Blk71 to neighboring Blk79 (dubbed BASH, which stands for Build Amazing Startups Here), which is also a refurbished industrial estate.
 A third and last unit, Blk73, designed for smaller startups, is being built up and should open in 2015.